rooftoofwoof/ml-100/ML100CourseLog.md

 **Today's Progress** : Finally realized you just have to go through the installations every time you start up a Google Colab notebook.
 Reverting back to using Clouderizer...

 **Thoughts** : Hopefully can get started tomorrow.
 Gotta think of a way to initialize Clouderizer data so that my 1 hour window before I sleep is not wasted.

+## Day 4 : Jul 11 , 2018

+**Today's Progress** : Skipped!

+**Thoughts** : Oh noes!!
+There goes my initial momentum!!

+## Day 5 : Jul 12 , 2018

+**Today's Progress** : Back to Clouderizer.
+Found out how to label the pictures.

+**Thoughts** : Continuing tomorrow...

+## Day 6 : July 13 , 2018
+**Today's Progress** : Labeled about 700 pictures each of men and women.
+Highest accuracy without changing anything in the code was 86%.

+**Thoughts** : Clouderizer rocks!
+The labeled men and women data was stored on my Google Drive account.
+Also was surprised to see such a high accuracy on such low resolution photos, i.e. about 50 x 50 pixels thumbnails.
+That just blew my mind.